DrJessop/yoga-pose/app/Tutorial.md

     }
 ```

 So, now this is your first time seeing the creation of a React component.
 Although not the only way to create a component, we are using a class to represent the App component, and if you want a class to be a component, it must extend the Component class to be treated as a React component and to inherit the useful methods associated with components.
 App also has a state attribute containing an array for each of title, link, date, and path.
 We will be using this state to represent the user's processed videos.
+The ids array just contains ids for the components that App will render, and we will need them later.

 #### On loading of App
 ```JSX